This post may contain affiliate links. Please read our disclosure policy.

 Most often, I go with a classic graham cracker cookie crust, but the combination of chocolate cookie made into a cookie crust and cheesecake is undeniably delicious.
 You can even go with no crust at all.
 Just bake the cake a wee bit longer to ensure that the cheesecake is stable enough to slice into bites.

-Since these cheesecake bites are covered in chocolate, there is absolutely no need to stress about cracks in the cheesecake (see what I did there? stress? cracks?).
-The chocolate coating will cover a multitude of ills.
+Since these cheesecake bites are covered in chocolate, there is absolutely no need to stress about cracks in the cheesecake.
+The chocolate coating covers any mistakes.

 Cheesecake bites are made with only a few ingredients: cream cheese, sugar, cornstarch, salt, and vanilla for the filling, and melted butter and cookie crumbs for the base.
 If you want them topped in chocolate, you'll also need chopped chocolate and some coconut oil.